endo5501/LaboMachineTable/memory-bank/techContext.md

 ### Internationalization Dependencies
 - **translations.js**: Custom utility for storing English to Japanese text mappings
 - **translate.js**: Custom utility function for text translation
+- **date-fns**: Used for date formatting and manipulation with internationalization support

 ## Technical Constraints